AderynGH/Cobblemon-BPZ/readme.md

 8 can be used for lower settings, up to 16 for higher.
 The pack shouldn't require higher than 16gb of ram.

-Note: The fabric API and Architecture are included in the mod pack.
+*Note: The fabric API and Architecture are included in the mod pack.*

 -------------------------------------------------------------------------------------

-Also inside of the Installers folder of the drive there is Optifine installer.
+Also inside of *Installers.zip* there is an Optifine installer.
-This file is INCLUDED in the *CobbleMon MC Pack.zip* This is for convenience when installing the mod pack since it also needs to be inside of your mods folder.
+This file is INCLUDED in the *CobbleMon MC Pack*
+This is for convenience when installing the mod pack since it also needs to be inside of your mods folder.

-You can launch the *OptiFine_1.19.2_HD_U_I1.jar* from inside the .zip or download the file from the drive and run it.
+You can launch the *OptiFine_1.19.2_HD_U_I1.jar* from inside the or download the file from the drive and run it.

 You can also download the file from: